Twin Cities, Gemini

 She turned slowly and managed to catch a glimpse of her bruised hands right before copper sparks of light erupted into copper flames beneath her palms.

 Olive grabbed her and pulled her backwards as the door was engulfed in flames of vitae.
 Flames that she had created.
 Without the appropriate conductor.
 Without being an Elementalist.

 “Saints…!” she exclaimed in unison with Olive.

 The heat crackled wildly, eating away at the frost and the door itself, melting everything it touched.
-Soon the door became molten metal and ash, and the icicles that had been hanging above her head began to drip, drip, drip into puddles of water around her.
+Soon the door became molten metal and ash, and the icicles that had been hanging above her head began to drip, drip, drip into puddles of water.

-Once the fire died and cool night air spilled in from the doorless doorway, Cadence turned to Olive and blinked.
-“Did you just see that?”
+Once the fire died and warm night air spilled in from the door-less doorway, Cadence turned to Olive and blinked.
+“Did ya just see that?”